 Specific mounting recommendations are critical to RF devices in isolated packages because of the internal ceramic substrate.
-The large area, Case 368-03 (HOG PAC), will be used to illustrate problem areas.
+The large area Case 368-1 (HOG PAC) will be used to illustrate problem areas.
 It is more sensitive to proper mounting techniques than most other RF power devices.

 Although the data sheets contain information on recommended mounting procedures, experience indicates that they are often ignored.
-For example, the recommended maximum torque on the 4-40 mounting screws is 5 in./lbs.
+For example, the recommended maximum torque on the 4-40 mounting screws is 5 in/lbs.
 Spring and flat washers are recommended.
-Over-torquing
+Over torquing is a common problem.
+In some parts returned for failure analysis, indentions up to 10 mils deep in the mounting screw areas have been observed.

-Calculations indicate that the length of the flange increases in excess of two mils with a temperature change of 75°C. In such cases, if the mounting screw torque is excessive, the flange is prevented from expanding in length; instead, it bends upward in the mid-section, cracking the BeO and the die.
+Calculations indicate that the length of the flange increases in excess of two mils with a temperature change of 75° C. In such cases, if the mounting screw torque is excessive, the flange is prevented from expanding in length, instead it bends upwards in the mid-section, cracking the BeO and the die.
 A similar result can also occur during the initial mounting of the device if an excessive amount of thermal compound is applied.
 With sufficient torque, the thermal compound will squeeze out of the mounting hole areas, but will remain under the center of the flange, deforming it.
-Deformations of 2-3 mils have been measured between the center and the ends under such conditions (enough to crack internal ceramic).
+Deformations of 2 - 3 mils have been measured between the center and the ends under such conditions (enough to crack internal ceramic).

 Another problem arises because the thickness of the flange changes with temperature.
 For the 75°C temperature excursion mentioned, the increased amount is around 0.25 mils which results in further tightening of the mounting screws, thus increasing the effective torque from the initial value.
 With a decrease in temperature, the opposite effect occurs.
-Therefore, thermal cycling not only causes risk of structural damage but often causes the assembly to loosen which raises the interface resistance.
+Therefore thermal cycling not only causes risk of structural damage but often causes the assembly to loosen which raises the interface resistance.
 Use of compression hardware can eliminate this problem.

-Figure 18.
+Figure 10.
 Hardware Used for a TO-204AA (TO-3) Flange Mount Part